DenDoronin/Hopster_Demo/README.md

 # Hopster Demo

 A mini technical project to impress with my skill and creativity.
-Let me show the final version
+Let me show the final version.

 1. Here how it looks before start.